pjdohertygis/SARCOP/README.md

 See the closed issues page for a full list https://github.com/pjdohertygis/SARandFirstResponderSurvey/issues?q=is%3Aissue+is%3Aclosed

 ## Updates to Survey123 App (by Esri)
 - You can now use Standard Map Types via Settings (See Doc) and this allows you to see the web map from the basemap switcher.
-Now you can see your waypoints collected, tracklines, and assignments areas, etc.
+Now you can see your waypoints collected, tracklines, and assignments areas, etc. You must enable standard map types.
+This can be selected in either Survey123 Connect and the Survey123 field app by opening Settings > Map and selecting Standard.